cometapp/engine/content/article3/main.md

 ![72_yolov2_architecture](72_yolov2_architecture.PNG)*YOLOv2 architecture.
 Source: [J. Redmon and A. Farhadi (2016)](https://arxiv.org/pdf/1612.08242.pdf)*

 The YOLOv2 model trained with the 2007 and 2012 PASCAL VOC dataset has a 78.6% mAP score over the 2007 PASCAL VOC test dataset with a FPS value of 40.
-The model trained with the 2015 COCO dataset have mAP scores over the developer test of 44.0% for an IoU = 0.5, 19.2% for an IoU = 0.75 and 21.6% for the official mAP metric.
+The model trained with the 2015 COCO dataset have mAP scores over the test-dev dataset of 44.0% for an IoU = 0.5, 19.2% for an IoU = 0.75 and 21.6% for the official mAP metric.

 ### YOLO9000